 "Reese is an expressive and versatile singer, and her material is compelling."

-Caroline Reese grew up outside Reading, Pennsylvania, a city west of Philadelphia where the rust belt meets Amish country.
-Her mom ran a horse farm and her dad sold antiques, both facts which certainly inform the old-soul tendencies in her songs.
+Caroline Reese grew up in Reading, Pennsylvania, where the rust belt meets Amish country.
+Her mom ran a horse farm and her dad sold antiques, two facts which inform the old-soul tendencies in her songs.

-She and her band, the Drifting Fifth, combine elements of country, folk, and indie-rock, along with Reese’s lyrics that seem to reach far beyond her own life experiences.
-Their new album, Tenderfoot, set to release on January 6, 2017, deals with vulnerability and trying to move on in life and love.
+She and her band, the Drifting Fifth, combine elements of country, folk, and indie-rock with Reese’s lyrics that seem to reach far beyond her own life experiences.
+Their new album, Tenderfoot, released January 6, 2017, deals with vulnerability in life and love.
 Tenderfoot was recorded at the Headroom Philadelphia (Hopalong) and mixed at Miner Street Recordings (Kurt Vile, War on Drugs, Sharon Van Etten).

 Reese wrote her first album, Indian River, in 2010 while she was living in Montana.
-After returning back to Pennsylvania, she met her electric guitarist and bandmate, Mark Watter, in a college songwriting class.
-They collaborated during the recording of Reese’s 2013 album, Slow Code, and formed Caroline Reese & the Drifting Fifth shortly after.
+After returning back to Pennsylvania, she met her electric guitarist and bandmate, Mark Watter, in a college songwriting class, and they collaborated during the recording of Reese’s 2013 album, Slow Code.
+They formed Caroline Reese & the Drifting Fifth shortly after.